HoosierCoder/Baseball-Roster-App/README.md

 # Baseball Roster App
-This web app is a project for the Udacity [FSND Course](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
+This web app is a project for the Udacity [Full Stack Web Developer Course](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

 ## About
 This app utilizes the Flask framework which accesses a SQL database that populates categories and their items.
 OAuth2 provides authentication for further CRUD functionality on the application.
 Currently OAuth2 is implemented for Google Accounts.